 When the client application begins execution, it compares the names of the client and database locales to determine whether to perform code-set conversion.
-If the CLIENT_LOCALE and DB_LOCALE environment variables are set, the client application uses these locale names to determine the client and database code sets, respectively.
-If CLIENT_LOCALE is not set (and DBNLS is not set), the client application assumes that the client locale is the default locale.
-If DB_LOCALE is not set (and DBNLS is not set), the client application assumes that the client locale is the default locale.
-If DB_LOCALE is not set (and DBNLS is not set), the client application assumes that the database locale is the same as the client locale (the value of the CLIENT_LOCALE setting).
+If the CLIENT\LOCALE and DB\LOCALE environment variables are set, the client application uses these locale names to determine the client and database code sets, respectively.
+If CLIENT\LOCALE is not set (and DBNLS is not set), the client application assumes that the client locale is the default locale.
+If DB\LOCALE is not set (and DBNLS is not set), the client application assumes that the database locale is the same as the client locale (the value of the CLIENT\LOCALE setting).